Acadia National Park, Bar Harbor Maine, hotels, motels, inns, cottages, campgrounds, and more...

 Wonderland

-Easy: (uneven ground but fairly level)
+Easy (uneven ground but fairly level)

 Bar Island - Accessible 1-1/2 hours either side of low tide